MorelloProject/website/src/content/pages/homepage.md

   style: flex-column expandable_jumbotron background-image morello
   # include: morello_homepage_header_section.html
   background_image: ../../assets/images/content/iStock-1147065676.jpg
-  first_section:
+  card_section:
-    image: ../../assets/images/content/iStock-1195413927.jpg
+    - image: ../../assets/images/content/iStock-1195413927.jpg
       image_alt: test image alt
       text: |-
-      Morello is a research program led by Arm in association with partners and funded by the UKRI as part of the UK government [Digital Security by Design (DSbD) programme](https://www.ukri.org/innovation/industrial-strategy-challenge-fund/digital-security-by-design/) .
+        Morello is a research program led by Arm in association with partners and funded by the UKRI as part of the UK government [Digital Security by Design (DSbD) programme](https://www.ukri.org/innovation/industrial-strategy-challenge-fund/digital-security-by-design/).
 It defines a new prototype security architecture based on CHERI (Capability Hardware Enhanced RISC Instructions).
-  second_section:
-    image: ../../assets/images/content/DSCF0218.jpg
+    - image: ../../assets/images/content/DSCF0218.jpg
       image_alt: second test image alt
       text: |-
         A DSbD technology platform prototype (the Morello board) provides a SoC implementation of the architecture.
         This was created to enable software developers and researchers to explore real-world use cases and inform future development.

 dev_section:
   [
     {